Morten Ristorp: Career

 Morten Ristorp is co-producer of BackBone Studio and Future Animals, songwriter and musician.
 He is best known for international hits like "7 Years" (2015) by Lukas Graham.
 He also works with artists such as Kygo, Julia Michaels among others.

 Besides being one of Lukas Graham's executive producers, he also temporarily played keyboard for the band from 2011 to 2012 due to the previous pianist, Anders Kirk, leaving.
 Ristorp filled the role until Kasper Daugaard joined the band.
 When Duagaard left in June 2016, Ristorp took the role of keyboardist again.

 He won his first Award, Carl Prisen, in 2013 as Talent of the Year with Lukas Graham (the band) alongside his co-songwriters Stefan Forrest, Sebastian Fogh and Lukas Forchhammer.

 Morten Ristorp was the third most-played Danish musician in 2015.
 In 2018 he was a producer on Lukas Graham's new album, including the single Love Someone.
-In 2020 he produced the some “Lose Somebody” by Kygo & OneRepublic that reached the Billboard Magazine music charts.

 His music has appeared in major motion pictures including 2018's Fifty Shades Freed, and television series including The Greatest Dancer, The Reunion, and The Voice.
+In 2020 he produced the song “Lose Somebody” by Kygo & OneRepublic that reached the Billboard Magazine music charts.